 As interaction with the audience was key, participants were asked upfront to share their opinion.
 Check out their comments or share your opinion below.

 You can find the presentation of the Smart Energy workshop and other presentations given at the Digital Innovation Forum 2017 here.

 Smart Energy - workshop focus

-This workshop will focus on highly sensitive and relevant issues for the current energy domain like:
+This workshop focused on highly sensitive and relevant issues for the current energy domain like:

 - Distributed energy resource Grid Integration (including storage)

 We observe radical changes in the way of generating, transporting, distributing, and consuming energy.
 It creates many challenges in particular the transformation of the current monitor and control schema from a Central Control Center (where the intelligence required to manage network infrastructures is provided by human operators and SCADA, EMS, and DMS systems) into a management architecture based on distributed intelligent devices capable enough to perform complex event processing, simulations, and to execute high-level technical and business rules.

 - Active Grid Monitoring - Fractal Grid (trend toward multi producers and multi energy, impact of Electrical vehicles on the smart grid deployment, …)

 Open interoperability in real time between devices, nodes, and systems in a common data space.
 Monitor, analyse and optimize the grid (HV,MV,LV) in Real Time using distributed and scalable technologies.
 Extend the life of assets, by continuously measuring, monitoring and forecasting key trends in the grid through massive and highly performing big data analytics.